Doctor visa routes in Italian Republic

 What this means for doctors

-Of the 1 Italian Republic route that commonly fits doctors, 1 needs a sponsoring employer and 0 do not, and 1 can lead to permanent residence.
+Of the 1 Italian Republic route that commonly fits doctors, 1 needs a sponsoring employer and 0 do not, 1 have confirmed permanent residence mapping.
 Doctors work in a regulated field, so immigration approval is only half the journey: in most countries you must also clear a separate professional-registration or licensing step before you can practise in Italian Republic.
 That recognition process often takes as long as the visa itself, so it is worth starting in parallel.

 The most-used skilled route into Italian Republic overall is the EU Blue Card (Carta Blu UE), which also fits many doctors — it is included below.